 He nods.
 “Follow me.”

 Mare says that he will want to be our guide.
 But we agree that we need one.
-I follow him through impossible traffic, but somehow the traffic flow works, similar to a school of fish.
+I follow him through impossible traffic, but somehow the traffic chaos works, similar to a school of fish.
 A long ride later, scooter-guy pulls up in front of Hotel Splendid.
 How splendid.
 I give him, Arjay, ten dirham, and promise to meet him outside the hotel tomorrow morning, for a tour of the Medina, which is three kilometers away.

 When we tell him where we drove from today, he laughs.
 We learn that we just toured the heart of kif country where 50% of the World’s cannabis supply is grown.
 It kills me to think that I just traveled through the heart of cannabis land, and did not even get stoned!
 Further investigation reveals that the town of Ketema is considered “lawless” and that fugitives flee there from the Moroccan authorities.
 Whether those men following us wanted to sell us hash, or rob us, or take us to their homes just for fun, who knows?
 Sometimes it pays to be naïve, but we are sure whatever the motive, it would have cost us something.

 Tonight we walk the streets of “New Town” Fes…imagine that, “New” is about 700 years old.
 Traffic and pedestrians jam the place.
-Huge crowds of men fill every sidewalk café table, sipping coffee.
+Huge crowds of men fill every sidewalk café table, sipping tea.
 Not a woman in sight, except for Mare.
 Where are the women?
 What do they do?
 The men stare at us.
 A couple men comment on Mare’s blonde hair.
 Are they also looking at her black eye?

 We find a small café’ and order tajines, (skewered, spiced meat) along with a delicious lamb stew.
 We will have to wait to go back to the hotel for a cold beer.